-The Archbishop makes specific awards each year in the form of the Lambeth Degrees, the Archbishop's Examination in Theology and a suite of non-academic awards,
+The Archbishop makes specific awards each year in the form of the Lambeth Degrees and a suite of non-academic awards.

-The Peter's Pence Act of 1533 gave the Archbishop of Canterbury the power to grant academic degrees (previously carried out by the Pope).
-It allowed the Archbishop to override the requirements of the only two universities at the time, Oxford and Cambridge, and dispense candidates from residency and, in some cases, examination, at a time when it was difficult to travel to the universities, often because of outbreaks of the plague.
-This power did, and still does, require confirmation by the Crown and so the degrees are known as 'degrees of the realm'.
-All recipients have to be able to swear an oath to the monarch since the act of 1533 speaks of the monarch conferring degrees to his subjects.
+The Peter's Pence Act of 1533 gave the Archbishop of Canterbury the power to grant academic degrees (previously bestowed by the Pope).
+It allowed the Archbishop to override the requirements of the only two universities at the time, Oxford and Cambridge, and to grant degrees by dispensation from the usual requirements for residence and, in some cases, examination, at a time when it was difficult to travel to the universities, often because of outbreaks of the plague.
+This power to grant degrees did, and still does, require confirmation by the Crown and so the degrees are known as 'degrees of the realm'.
+All recipients have to be able to swear an oath to the monarch since the act of 1533 speaks of the monarch conferring degrees on his subjects.
 The Archbishop's power to continue to grant these degrees is expressly set out in the Education Reform Act 1988.

 The Archbishop's Examination in Theology

 Since 2007, the Archbishop of Canterbury has awarded postgraduate degrees by research (MPhil and PhD) under the scheme known as the Archbishop’s Examination in Theology (AET).